ibm-messaging/event-streams-samples/kafka-nodejs-console-sample/README.md

-# IBM Message Hub Kafka Node.js console sample application
+# IBM Event Streams Kafka Node.js console sample application
-This Node.js console application demonstrates how to connect to [IBM Message Hub](https://console.ng.bluemix.net/docs/services/MessageHub/index.html), send and receive messages using the [node-rdkafka](https://github.com/Blizzard/node-rdkafka) module.
-It also shows how to create and list topics using the Message Hub Admin REST API.
+This Node.js console application demonstrates how to connect to [IBM Event Streams](https://console.ng.bluemix.net/docs/services/MessageHub/index.html), send and receive messages using the [node-rdkafka](https://github.com/Blizzard/node-rdkafka) module.
+It also shows how to create and list topics using the Event Streams Admin REST API.

 It can be run locally on your machine or deployed into [IBM Cloud®](https://console.ng.bluemix.net/).